🔒

 IronClaw vs Lutra AI

-IronClaw — IronClaw is an AI Agent runtime that enforces credential security at the hardware level through TEE enclaves, WebAssembly tool sandboxing, and real-time outboun
+IronClaw — IronClaw is an AI Agent runtime that stacks five independent security layers — AES-256-GCM credential vault, hardware-backed TEE, WebAssembly tool sandboxing, n

 Lutra AI — Lutra AI is an AI Agent that executes multi-step data workflows autonomously based on natural language input, with pre-built connections to Airtable, Slack, Goo